Wilderness First Responder Training

 The course takes place at Northern Tier National High Adventure Base, located along the Moose Lake Entry to the Boundary Waters Canoe Area Wilderness (BWCAW).
 Travel information can be found here.
 (14790 Moose Lake Road, Ely, MN 55731)

-This is a 5-day course and requires 25 hours of pre-course preparation.
+This course requires pre-course preparation.

 Northern Tier Contact: